emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 By default, *repo-grep* is configured to skip binary files, preventing matches inside compiled objects, images, and other non-text content.
 This keeps your search results clean and focused on source code.

-If you want to include binary files in your search — for example, when debugging binary logs or examining non-ASCII data — you can control this behavior using the `repo-grep-ignore-binary` setting.
+If you want to include binary files in your search — for example, when debugging binary logs or examining non-ASCII data — you can control this behaviour using the `repo-grep-ignore-binary` setting.

 #### Option 1: Set it in your configuration